 Library Print Collection classified as per Dewey Decimal Classification Scheme and catalogued in Follett Destiny Library software.
-The library is using Follett Hosted services for Online Public Access Catalogue i.e., available round the clock 24/7.
-Follett library automation software provides internationally accepted bibliographic formats and conventions.
+Library is using Follett Hosted services for Online Public Access Catalogue i.e. available round the clock 24/7.
+Follett library automation software provide internationally accepted bibliographic formats and conventions.

-Technical processing means to make a book ready for circulation or to make it ready for the shelving.
-Following steps are involved to make a book technically ready for the circulation to the library borrower: Classification of the book
+Technical processing means to make a book ready for the circulation or to make it ready for the shelving.
+Following steps are involved to make a book technically ready for the circulation to the library borrower:

-- Entering the data of the book i.e. (Title, Author, Publisher, Place of Publication, Year of publication, etc.) in the library software (Follett Destiney). - Assigning a unique barcode to each print material - Pasting barcodes on each book.
-Printing call numbers for the spine labels - Spine labeling (pasting call numbers on the spines of the books) - Shelving of the book - Preparation of fresh arrivals list - Circulation of fresh arrivals list - Notice for students for the fresh arrivals
+- × Classification of the book - Entering the data of the book i.e. (Title, Author, Publisher, Place of Publication, Year of publication, etc.) in the library software (Follett Destiney). - Assigning a unique number which is called accession number to each book - × Using library stamps and putting accession number in the stamps - × Printing call numbers on the spine labels - Spine labeling (pasting call numbers on the spines of the books) - X Shelving of the book - Preparation of fresh arrivals list - X Circulation of fresh arrivals list - X Notice for students for the fresh arrivals